vmware-labs/verified-betrfs/docs/veridoc.md

 **disk-betree/Bounds.i.dfy**
-This file defines bounds on various abstract quantities, such as the number of children of a node.
+Defines bounds on various abstract quantities, such as the number of children of a node.